 The Sarasota County Auxiliary Communications Service.
 Inc. (ACS) is a volunteer program created to provide communications support for Sarasota County Emergency Management.
 This backup and supplemental communications support can include operations on any authorized equipment or frequencies, but ACS primarily uses Amateur Radio frequencies in conducting its operations.
 Other ACS duties include emergency planning, social media and community outreach, amateur radio and CERT class instruction/promotion, equipment installation and maintenance and other assignments from Emergency Management.
 The organization follows the ACS Guidelines established by Sarasota County Emergency Management.

 The ACS Radio Officer, who is appointed by Sarasota County Emergency Management, heads up the ACS program, which makes possible the effective management and utilization of area amateur radio resources in support of disaster response and recovery.
 Typically, the Radio Officer is also the ARRL West Central Florida Section’s Emergency Coordinator for Sarasota County.
-ACS is part of the Logistics Section of Emergency Management.
+ACS is under the direction of the Sarasota County Public Safety Communications organization.

 The current ACS leadership team is: